KeeganDavis/bootcamp-project-3/README.md

 - This means this analysis isn't a true analysis of all natural disasters because there could be many disasters that weren't recorded because they didn't match any of the criteria.

 - There were other limitations when merging this dataset with other country statistics data.
 Data on population, population density, and surface area is sourced from the World Bank in 2020, so it is just barely outside of our data set timeline, which came from ~2000-2018.
 Further, grabbing one data point for populations of countries over a roughly 20 year period loses some significance - perhaps a median or mean population during the time frame could have been chosen instead.
 - A final additional limitation is that coordinating between country statistics, ISO info to provide keys for merging, and the disaster dataset led to some data loss during merging.
 This certainly could be improved upon, but it was discovered late and can be seen as an area for future development.

+### Ethical Considerations
+Our data set was publicly available.
+It lacks any uniquely identifying information of individuals in the data set.
+We feel the ethical concerns regarding the privacy of individuals in our data set are minimal.
+An ethical consideration should be that this data set and the interpretations made from our visuals should play a role in decision making designed to prevent future disasters from occurring.

 ## Contributors
 - [Keegan Davis](https://github.com/KeeganDavis)